fclaerho/urest/README.md

 	server.register("/employees", Employees())
 	server.run()

-You can then cURL http://localhost:8080/employees to get the response:
+You can then cURL http://localhost:8080/employees to poke the API:

 	$ curl -H "Content-Type: application/json" http://localhost:8080/employees